googleapis/google-cloud-java/gcloud-java-datastore/README.md

 Testing
 -------

-This library makes testing interactions with Cloud Datastore easier by using a local datastore emulator.
+This library has tools to help write tests for code that uses the Datastore.

-See [TESTING] to read more about testing locally.
+See [TESTING] to read more about testing.

 Contributing
 ------------